Fluid Intake Decreased

 - Nausea.
 Nausea means a sick stomach feeling and loss of appetite.
 Also called an upset stomach, but without vomiting.
 Usually from a viral infection of the stomach or liver.

 - Blocked Nose.
 A common cause in bottle or breastfed infant.
-Reason: If nose is clogged, the baby can't breathe while sucking.
+Reason: if nose is clogged, the baby can't breathe while sucking.

 - Trouble Breathing (Serious).
 Shortness of breath from any lung disease can reduce fluid intake.
 Examples are pneumonia, wheezing or severe croup.
-Reason: The baby quickly gets tired from sucking and breathing at the same time.
+Reason: the baby quickly gets tired from sucking and breathing at the same time.

-- Foreign Body (Object) in the Esophagus (Serious).
+- Foreign Object in the Esophagus (Serious).
 The esophagus is the tube from the mouth to the stomach.
 A swallowed foreign object can become stuck here.
 Examples are coins or small toy parts.
 The main symptoms are gagging, refusal of fluids or drooling.
 The peak age is 1 to 3 years.

 - Abscess of Tonsil (Serious).
 A bacterial infection of the tonsil can spread to the surrounding tissues.
 The main symptoms are severe trouble swallowing, fever and one-sided throat pain.
 It's also hard to fully open the mouth.
 The peak age is teens.